twilio/twilio-video-room-monitor.js/README.md

 [![CircleCI](https://circleci.com/gh/twilio/twilio-video-room-monitor.js.svg?style=svg)](https://circleci.com/gh/twilio/twilio-video-room-monitor.js)

-> [!WARNING]
-> We are no longer allowing new customers to onboard to Twilio Video.
-Effective **December 5th, 2024**, Twilio Video will End of Life (EOL) and will cease to function for all customers.
-Customers may transition to any video provider they choose, however, we are recommending customers migrate to the Zoom Video SDK and we have prepared a [Migration Guide](https://developers.zoom.us/docs/video-sdk/twilio/).
-Additional information on this EOL is available in our Help Center [here](https://support.twilio.com/hc/en-us/articles/20950630029595-Programmable-Video-End-of-Life-Notice).

 ## What is it

 A browser-based tool that provides [Twilio Video JavaScript](https://github.com/twilio/twilio-video.js) developers visibility into the inner workings of their video application.
 It displays near real-time information and metrics from the [Room object](https://media.twiliocdn.com/sdk/js/video/releases/2.14.0/docs/Room.html) and can be added to any Twilio Video JavaScript application with a few lines of code.